rchaganti/DSCResources/README.md

 	- [cMMAgentOpInsights](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentOpInsights) is used to enable or disable Azure Operational Insights within the Microsoft Monitoring Agent.
 This can also be used to update the WorkspaceID and WorkspaceKey for connecting to Azure Operational Insights.
 	- [cMMAgentAD](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentAD) is used to enable or disable Active Directory integration for the Microsoft Management Agent.
 By enabling AD integration, you can assign agent-managed computers to management groups.
 	- [cMMAgentManagementGroups](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentManagementGroups) DSC resource can be used to add or remove management groups.
 You can use this resource to update the action account credentials for the management agent service.

+These modules are available on [PowerShellGallery.com](PowerShellGallery.com).
+If you are using Windows PowerShell 5.0 Preview, you can install these modules using PowerShellGet module.

+    Install-Module -Name cMMAgent
+    Install-Module -Name cWindowsOS
+    Install-Module -Name cWMIPermanentEvents